weltraumpirat/hexagonal_ddd/admin-gui/README.md

-# Domain Prototyping Showcase
+# Administration GUI for the shop application
-Powered by React, NodeJS, Cucumber and TypeScript.
+Powered by React, NodeJS, and TypeScript.

 `yarn install` -- should set everything up.

-`yarn test` -- should run both acceptance and unit tests.
+`yarn start` -- should run the app for testing and development purposes (localhost:3001)

-`yarn start` -- should run the demo react application
+`yarn build` -- should package the app for deployment